A Saint Who Levels Up Through Necromancy

 Until then, I’ll have to lean on this thing.

-A road he has already walked.
+It’s a road I’ve already walked.

 [The proficiency of these skills is at maximum.]